calebmsword/parsec-prototype/README.md

 Requestors may optionally return a function we will call a *cancellor*.
 Thr cancellor should be used to attempt to cancel the unit of work started by the requestor.
 Cancellors cannot guarantee cancellation, they can only guarantee an attempt.

-Parsec provides four requestor factories which can be used to compose requestors in maintainable way.
-This does away with callback hell and Promise chains.
+Parsec provides four requestor factories which can be used to compose requestors in maintainable way:

+ - `parsec.parallel` creates a requestor which concurrently executes a collection of other requestors.
+ - `parsec.race` creates a requestor which allows one to concurrently run multiple requestors and succeed whenever any one requestor completes.
+ - `parsec.sequence` creates a requestor which performs a series of requestors in order, one at a time.
+The results are passed from the previous to the next.
+ - `parsec.fallback` creates a requestor which performs a series of requestors in order and succeeds once any requestor succeeds.

 The factories take a collection of requestors and return a requestor which composes the provided requestors.
 This allows the factories themselves to be composed.